Penn Medical Students

 Yes, even though the C-1 is for reimbursement, because of the way Penn's financial offices work, this must be submitted before you travel, along with the C-7 and the Request for Travel Funds.

 Although you may receive your travel advance in only a few weeks, we recommend that you submit your paperwork at least six weeks in advance to allow for unforeseen delays.
-After submission to Global Health Programs electronically and in hard copy (as instructed on forms), you will be directed via email to our Finance Office in Anatomy-Chemistry.
+After submission to The Center for Global Health electronically and in hard copy (as instructed on forms), you will be directed via email to our Finance Office in Anatomy-Chemistry.

 Reconciliation is to be arranged with Tracey Betzale in the Finance Office, 417 Anat-Chem.

-Please let Global Health Programs know if you would like to see additional questions answered here.
+Please let The Center for Global Health know if you would like to see additional questions answered here.